Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 If you use the CaPP software in your work, please cite:
 CaPP, github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP

-# Dependencies
+# Dependencies for the GUI
 - python 2.7
 - wxpython
 - matplotlib
 python packages can easily be managed by e.g. Enthought Canopy

-# For developers and users of
+# Dependencies for developers and users of Linux
-- To recompile the source code c-compiler is needed, e.g. gcc
+- To recompile the source code, a c-compiler is needed, e.g. gcc (Linux/MacOS) or Pelles C (Windows).

-# Running the program
-To start the GUI, type in the terminal:
-        >> python CaPP_1.0.py
-the GUI is self-explaining

 # Different platforms
 Executables are made for MacOS and Windows
 Users of other OS should:
 1) compile Mainfunction.c and call the executable "capp"
 >> gcc Mainfunction.c -o capp
 2) place the executable, capp, in the same folder as CaPP.py
 3) Run CaPP
 >> python CaPP.py
 !)
 CaPP has been tested on MacOS and Windows

+# Running the program, GUI mode
+To start the GUI, type in the terminal:
+        >> python CaPP_1.0.py

+# Running the program, batch mode
+Type in the terminal:
+        >> capp [options] PDBFILE.pdb
+Options:
+-c [input: Contrast of water layer]
+Add a water layer with (c)ontrast between 0 and 2 times the solvent scattering length.
+Typically 0.1.
+Default: No water layer.
+-d [no input]
+Only relevant for membrane proteins.
+Removes water layer from the bilayer region.
+Choose -d if the pdb is from the OPM (d)atabase, that provides the bilayer thickness.
+-m [input: Bilayer Thickness]
+Only relevant for membrane proteins.
+Removes water layer from the bilayer region.
+Choose -m to (m)anually provide the bilayer thickness in Aangstrom.
+Typically 30 Aangstrom.
+NB: Remember to place the TMD perpendicular to the xy-plane, in z=0!
+-s [input: prc D20 in the solvent]
+Choose SANS contrast and enter the D2O-content (between 0 and 1) of the (s)olvent.
+SAXS contrast asssumed if option is not chosen.
+-r [input: Resolution of p(r) function]
+Change the (r)esolution, i.e. the binsize (in Aangstrom) of the p(r) function.
+Default: 3.0 Aangstrom.

 # About the calculations
 The PDDF is calculated using the positions of each atom in the PDB file.